-4.1.4 Roof Overhang; Footings.
+- 4.1.4 Roof Overhang; Footings.
 For certain building types that are to be built near or along a property line, the Design Code may permit roofs, gutters, soffits and downspouts to overhang this property line, and may allow footings and rain leaders to intrude below the surface of the same property line.
-To the extent allowed by the Design Code and local governmental regulations the adjacent property shall be subject to an easement for such intrusion, and the adjacent landowner shall not excavate or otherwise operate in such a way that would impair the structural integrity of the footing.

-4.1.5 Attached Roof.
-If a wall or parapet is constructed along or very near the property line, the owner of a building to be constructed on the adjacent property shall have the right to flash into the existing building, in accordance with normal building practices and in order to make the new building watertight.
-This right shall include the right to make minor cuts on the existing building and to secure flashing or other materials to the existing building is not impaired.
-The cost for flashing shall be incurred by the owner of the new building, but the maintenance of this connection shall be a shared expense between adjacent property owners.
+To the extent allowed by the Design Code and local governmental regulations the adjacent property shall be subject to an easement for such intrusion, and the adjacent landowner shall not excavate or otherwise operate in such a way that would impair the structural integrity of the footing. - 4.1.5 Attached Roof.
+If a wall or parapet is constructed along or very near the property line, the Owner of a building to be constructed on the adjacent property shall have the right to flash into the existing building, in accordance with normal building practices and in order to make the new building watertight.
+This right shall include the right to make minor cuts on the existing building and to secure flashing or other materials to the existing building, so long as the structural integrity and water-tightness of the existing building is not impaired.
+The cost for flashing shall be incurred by the Owner of the new building, but the maintenance of this connection shall be a shared expense between adjacent property Owners. - 4.1.6.

-4.1.6.
 Regulation.
-The Association may reasonably interpret these easements and make reasonable rules for maintenance and use of easement areas and shared improvements, which shall be applied uniformly to all Parcels similarly configured.

-4.1.7 Additional Easements.
+The Association may reasonably interpret these easements and make reasonable rules for maintenance and use of easement areas and shared improvements, which shall be applied uniformly to all Parcels similarly configured. - 4.1.7 Additional Easements.
 The Founder shall have the right to establish additional easements as necessary to provide for different design conditions that may be created in the future.